radawson/Shekyl/src/blockchain_utilities/README.md

 Verification should only be turned off if importing from a trusted blockchain.

-If you encounter an error like "resizing not supported in batch mode", you can just re-run the `monero-blockchain-import` command again, and it will restart from where it left off.
+If you encounter an error like "resizing not supported in batch mode", you can just re-run the `shekyl-blockchain-import` command again, and it will restart from where it left off.

 ```bash
 ## use default settings to import blockchain.raw into database